 NBA Playoffs: Lakers' Starting Lineup Against Suns

-The Los Angeles Lakers and Phoenix Suns play Game 1 on Sunday.
+The Los Angeles Lakers visit the Phoenix Suns for Game 2 on Tuesday evening.

-The Los Angeles Lakers begin their pursuit of defending their 2020 NBA Championship on Sunday in Phoenix, Arizona, against the Suns.
+The Los Angeles Lakers lost Game 1 to the Phoenix Suns 99-90 on Sunday, but will get a quick chance to rebound in Game 2 in Phoenix, Arizona, on Tuesday evening.

-However, the Lakers are the seventh seed in the Western Conference, and the Suns are the second seed.
-A shocking twist that not many would have expected before the season.

-The Lakers have announced their starting lineup for Sunday, and the full lineup can be seen in a post from FantasyLabs below.
+For the game, the Lakers have announced their starting lineup, and the full lineup can be seen in a post below from FantasyLabs NBA.

-The Lakers are 2-point underdogs against the Suns in Phoenix on Sunday for Game 1, according to FanDuel.
+The Lakers are 2-point favorites in Phoenix for Game 2 against the Suns, according to FanDuel.

-More on the Los Angeles Lakers and the game with the Suns can be read here.
+More on the Los Angeles Lakers and the game can be read here.

 Related stories on NBA basketball